 Asparagus: Packed with vitamins and minerals and is considered natures detoxifier it is also a diuretic which helps to flush toxins from the body.

-Carrots: High in beta-carotene which the body transforms into vitamin A for a natural healthy glow, and the beta-carotene along with its vitamin C content can help reduce fine lines and wrinkles and promote collagen synthesis.
+Carrots: High in beta-carotene which the body transforms into vitamin A for and helps to heal and repair the skin.
+The beta-carotene along with its vitamin C content can help reduce fine lines and wrinkles and promote collagen synthesis.

 Spinach: Vitamin A and C help to repair the skin and boost collagen production which keeps the skin more vibrant and young looking and also is packed with vitamin K and chlorophyll that purify the blood to flush out toxins.

 This season is all about protection and hydration!
-The long hot sunny days can be harmful to your skin with high temperatures and harmful UVA and UVB rays.
+The long hot sunny days can be harmful to the skin with high temperatures and harmful UVA and UVB rays.
 Keeping your skin properly protected, nourished and hydrated are the main goals during these hot and hazy months.
-Even though the Sun provides much needed Vitamin D benefits which are lacking during the colder months, keeping your skin protected is important to avoid sunburn, sun spots and possibly skin cancer.
+Even though the Sun provides much needed Vitamin D benefits which is lacking during the colder months don't forget to keep your skin protected to avoid sunburn, sun spots and possibly skin cancer.
 The best way to hydrate your skin is from the inside so don't forget your water!
 I always have a h20 bottle with me no matter where I go.

 SOME OF MY FAVS!

-Watermelon: Great for keeping skin cells hydrated and moisturized as it's 98% water, watermelon also contains important skin health nutrients including vitamin A & C, magnesium, potassium and lycopene which slow down aging and helps as a natural toner.
+Watermelon: This juicy fruit contains 92% water making it the perfect treat to keep the skin cells hydrated.
+Watermelon also contains important skin health nutrients including vitamin A & C, magnesium, potassium and lycopene which slow down aging and helps as a natural toner.

 Strawberries: Their vitamin C and antioxidant properties help to reduce acne due to their sebum contents, and their ellagic acid protects skin from damaging sun rays.